COVID 19: Bhutan travel updates

-Entry will only be facilitated for those coming by air.
-Travelers must provide a COVID-19 negative certificate issued by a laboratory certified to carry out RT-PCR test, not earlier than 72 hours before the start of the journey from the country of origin.
-The government has also made it mandatory to have insurance coverage.
+Entry to Bhutan will only be facilitated for those coming by air.
+A mandatory COVID-19 negative certificate should be provided issued by a laboratory certified to carry out an RT-PCR test, not earlier than 72 hours before the start of the journey from the country of origin.
+A travel medical insurance policy is also required.

 Extra COVID-19 safety measures by Trekking In Bhutan Team

 We at Trekking In Bhutan have put in place some extra safety measures to minimize the risk of covid during your travel with us:

 Jumolhari trek in Bhutan is an exhilarating adventure in the Himalayas.
 From the base camp you will see the stunning view of Mt.
 Jumolhari (7315m).
 The second highest unclimbed peak in the world.

 Laya-Gasa Trek is one of the most scenic long distance treks in Bhutan.
 The trek runs along the Tibetan border and offers amazing views of some of the most pristine and untouched landscapes in Bhutan.

 On this trek, you will have enchanting view of Mount Jumolhari, Jichu Drake & Tsherimgang mountains.
 You will also have distant view of Mount Kanchenjongga of Sikkim.

 Trekking amidst the picturesque lakes, stunning views of highest Himalayan ranges including Mount Everest in Nepal, Jumolhari, Masanggang, Jichu Drake, Tiger Mountain in Bhutan .

 This trek is also known by different names such as Jumolhari Trek II, Yaksa Trek or simply the Jumolhari Loop.
 The highlight of this trek is the spectacular view of Mount Jumolhari from the base camp.